Aliapoh9/theInternship2020/README.md

 # The Internship 2020 Source Code

 # For the question 4.2, the following libraries were used:
- Beautiful Soup 4
+ 1.Beautiful Soup 4    2.Requests    3.Pyramid
- Requests
- Pyramid